National Museum

-The National Museum repeatedly asks which stories, histories and futures are deemed worth saving and which are ignored or forgotten.
-Each month, a different artist is invited to change the name of the museum and a national writer is invited to use that museum title as the jumping off point for an essay.
-In its first year, the project currently consists of storefront signage, street posters, printed broadsheets, a website and monthly accompanying essays.
+The National Museum critically asks which stories, histories and futures are deemed worth saving and which are ignored or forgotten.
+Every few months, a different artist is invited to change the name of the museum and a national writer is invited to use that museum title as the jumping off point for an essay.
+In its first year, the project consisted of storefront signage, street posters, printed broadsheets, accompanying essays and street performances.

-There is a fundamental hubris and absurdity in calling something, anything, a museum, let alone The National Museum.
+There is a fundamental hubris and absurdity in calling something, anything, a museum, let alone the National Museum.
 But, in many ways, it’s really no different than any other museum that someone, usually with far more money, privilege, and power than any of my artist peers or myself, has simply made up.
-So, in a way, the project functions as a kind of loophole or work-around, a participatory fiction that allows a variety of artists to put forth an ongoing series of grand propositions, a theoretical institution that repeatedly brings into question the certainty and reality of our pre-existing institutions.
+So, in a way, the project functions as a kind of loophole or work-around, a participatory fiction that allows a variety of artists, writers and thinkers to put forth an ongoing series of propositions, a theoretical institution that repeatedly brings into question the certainty and reality of our pre-existing institutions.

 The National Museum elucidates how museums, especially national ones, are perhaps no different than the nation-states in which they reside.
 Each is an imagined political construct, a collective fiction used to collect, categorize, narrativize, and control.
 Throughout modern history museums have used the collections they steward and the stories they tell to validate extractive legacies of colonialism.
-And, although our current museums, both national and private, are staffed by people with experience in the arts and humanities, the ultimate decision-makers in many of these institutions are wealthy donors and trustees who derive financial benefits from, and exert ideological control over, the fundamental mission of museums.
-So, while the general public think museums are nominally for “everyone,” the truth is that they are delimited by economic, geographic, racial, and cultural boundaries that restrict their function, design, and access to select publics.
+And, although our current museums, both national and private, are staffed by people with experience in the arts and humanities, the ultimate decision-makers in many of these institutions are wealthy donors, corporations and trustees who derive financial benefits from, and exert ideological control over, the fundamental mission of museums.

 ++++++++++++